locize/blog/source/_posts/i18next-vue.md

 }
 ```

-[i18next-locize-backend](https://github.com/locize/i18next-locize-backend) offers a functionality to retrieve the available languages directly from locize, let's use it:
+[i18next-locize-backend](https://github.com/locize/i18next-locize-backend) offers functionality to retrieve the available languages directly from locize, let's use it:

 ```javascript
 <template>